This just might be the perfect breakfast…

 • Oil.
 Avocado oil is recommended, but olive or vegetable oil are also great substitutions.

-• Blackened Seasoning.
-Homemade blackened seasoning was used in this recipe but you can also substitute it for a Cajun seasoning blend or Season All for a milder flavor.
+• Cajun Seasoning.
+Homemade Cajun seasoning was used in this recipe but you can also substitute it for a Creole seasoning blend or Season All for a milder flavor.

 First, you need to chop up potatoes, peppers, and onions.
 You want small, bite-sized pieces.